wrsturgeon/coq2rust/dev/doc/xml-protocol.md

 A somewhat out-of-date description of the async state machine is [documented here](https://github.com/ejgallego/jscoq/blob/v8.16/etc/notes/coq-notes.md).
-OCaml types for the protocol can be found in the [`ide/protocol/interface.ml` file](/ide/protocol/interface.ml).

 Changes to the XML protocol are documented as part of [`dev/doc/changes.md`](/dev/doc/changes.md).